Mass surveillance in India: Aadhaar biometrics

+Indian mass surveillance projects

 India has been using many mass surveillance projects for many years.
 These include the following:

 DRDO Netra

 DRDO NETRA is another mass surveillance project of India.
 It has been developed by the Center for Artificial Intelligence & Robotics (CAIR) laboratory under the Defence Research and Development Organisation.
 The system could detect selective words like “bomb”, “blast”, “attack” or “kill” within seconds from emails, instant messages, status updates and tweets.
 The system will also be capable of gauging suspicious voice traffic on Skype and Google Talk.
 To enhance the capacity of the DRDO NETRA Project Black Knight was initiated in late 2013 to monitor social media trends and identify source of various viral messages that posed a risk to tranquility of the global community.
 Not much detail is available about the project, but it is rumored that the group of engineers later founded a private organization and now conducts social media analysis on Indian and foreign subjects by tapping fiber optic cables in India and overseas, including cybertapping infrastructure on the main internet communication cable in Mongolia which links rest of the world to China.